ndom91/home2020/blog/gchat-emojis/2018-04-15-gchat-emojis.md

 ---
-title:  "Hangouts Emojis"
+title: 'Hangouts Emojis'
 date: '2018-04-15'
-tags: ["web", "reverse-engineering"]
+tags: ['web', 'reverse-engineering']
-category: "Web"
+category: 'Web'
 ---

 So I've been looking for a list of emojis and their text counterparts for google hangouts.
 This seems like a fairly easy thing for them to publish, right?

 Wrong.
 It also was only dug up in parts by people around the web.

 So I was lucky enough to find a page that did most of the hard thinking, in that they thought of going directly to the source - Google's own js file where the unicode codes and their text equivalents are stored i.e. "`"!:)": 128579`"

 So I did some digging and stumbled upon the variable `h9a` in one of the files with approximately 105 emojis!
 [Beat that internet noobs with your lists of 10-15]

 My favorites are highlighted (bold + italic) below for easy finding again in the future :)

 So, without further adieu:

 ### Google Hangouts Emojis